gar1t/psycho/README.md

 process.
 This is at least explicit (rather than a crash from a badmatch), whether or not we decide this is a {stop, normal} or {stop, client_connection_closed} result.

+### recv_body and recv_length option - BIG surprise

+This is a terrible problem.
+There's a safeguard in recv_body that prevents OOM attack vector: the default behavior is to receive a max of 32768 bytes unless recv_length is specified as an option.
+Subsequent uses of recv_body will read more data until an empty result is returned.
+This is entirely by design.

+The problem is it's entirely non obvious and will absolutely drive people nuts.

+Some options:

+- Introduce a recv_body_part that requires a length
+- Modify recv_body to use content-length if available or read until empty

 ## Misc